Kiopp/Dungeon-Crawler-Game/README.md

 ```
 "<PathToUnityEditor>" -quit -batchmode -runTests -testPlatform EditMode -projectPath "<PathToTheProject>"
 ```
+- **The test results will be presented as a .xml file in the project folder, named something along the lines of TestResults-638491452845542675.xml**
-The main difference between PlayMode and EditMode is if the editor should simulate an actual game environment or just run scripts.
+- The choosing between PlayMode and EditMode determines if editor should simulate an actual game environment for the tests or not.
+   - If you are running tests that directly depends on or interacts with GameObjects in the environment, then you should run it in PlayMode.
+   - If you are running tests that **don't** interact with the game environment you should run it in EditMode.
-To learn more or resolve any issues refer to the official [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/reference-command-line.html) documentation.
+- To learn more or resolve any issues refer to the official [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/reference-command-line.html) documentation.

 ## Kanban board
 https://github.com/users/Kiopp/projects/2